Lupe Pure Cordless Review

 • Sand on hard floor: 99.3%

-The results show more or less an excellent all-around pick up on hard floors and carpets.
-It did well in all the tests, not excelling in one area.
+The results show a generally excellent pickup on both hard floors and carpets.
+It performed well in all the tests, although it did not excel in any one area.

 One surprise for me is how well Lupe picked up surface dirt on carpets, with numerous 100% scores.